folsomde/folsomde.github.io/_posts/research/2024-08-05-GSEs_in_TNG.md

   - Papers
   - Research
 permalink: /:categories/GSEs_in_TNG
-excerpt: In this paper, I search Milky Way&ndash;like galaxies in <code>IllustrisTNG50</code> for mergers that resemble the GSE, our most recent major merger, and find them a third of the time.
-I allow for the GSE to be comprised of two mergers, rather than necessarily being a single merger; these pairs account for approimately a third of the GSEs.
-It's hard to tell single- from two-merger GSEs apart, except that the single mergers are typically accreted more recently.
+excerpt: In this paper, I search Milky Way&ndash;like galaxies in <code>IllustrisTNG50</code> for mergers that resemble the GSE&mdash;our most recent major merger&mdash;and find them a third of the time.
+I allow for the GSE to be comprised of two mergers, rather than necessarily being a single merger, and these pairs account for approimately a third of the GSEs.
+It's hard to tell single-merger GSEs apart from two-merger GSEs, except that the single mergers are typically accreted more recently.
 comments: false
 # thumbnail: "/assets/research/2408_thumb.png"
 ---
-<a href="https://ui.adsabs.harvard.edu/abs/2025ApJ...983..119F/abstract">arXiv:2408.02723</a>, published in <a href="https://doi.org/10.3847/1538-4357/adbe31">ApJ, <b>983</b>, 119 (2025)</a>
+<a href="https://ui.adsabs.harvard.edu/abs/2025ApJ...983..119F/abstract">arXiv:2408.02723</a>, published in <a href="https://doi.org/10.3847/1538-4357/adbe31">Astrophys.
+J., <b>983</b>, 119 (2025)</a>
+Supplemental figures available <a href="https://github.com/folsomde/Stellar_Halos_with_GSEs">on GitHub</a>

 ---